 ROAS Formula

-Evaluating return on ad spend provides easy to understand results for brands.
+Evaluating return on ad spend provides easy-to-understand results for brands.
 The formula is:

 Let’s break it down: